 Does your records management and retention policy comply with the GDPR?

-Records management is once again a key business issue, due to the European Union’s General Data Protection Regulation (GDPR) coming into force in May 2018.
+Records management is once again a key business issue, with the European Union’s General Data Protection Regulation (GDPR) coming into force back in May 2018.
 No organisation can ignore this, given that penalties for non-compliance can be up to four per cent of an organisation’s global revenue.
-Clearly, via this directive, the European Commission is aiming to drive organisations to make data protection a key business function.
+Clearly, via this directive, the European Commission aims to drive organisations to make data protection a key business function.

 To find out how DMC Canotec can help your business streamline their document processes, improve efficiency and reduce costs, whilst maintaining the highest level of document security, give our team a call today.